wizzie-io/metrics-library/README.md

 | `metric.databag`         | Static data to add to all exported metrics.                       |                | Map[String, Object] |

 ## Listeners
+The listeners are the process that listen the reported metrics and do something with them.
+You can have multiple listeners at the same time.
 | Listener class                                       | Description                         |
 | :-------------                                       | :-------------                      |
 | `io.wizzie.metrics.listeners.ConsoleMetricListener`  | Log the metrics ussing log4j-slf4j  |